 Also -- and I may be operating according to some non-Buddhist, heretical view of compassion -- I think that caring about what other people feel has something to do with being compassionate.
 Stephanie is not the only person who cares when she gets annoyed.
 Not liking her response doesn't mean her viewpoint has no validity.
 We're all in this together.

-It's all there - Bravo, and Thank You!Quote:
+It's all there - Bravo, and Thank You!Originally Posted by Stephanie

 Hey, Will, try being a bit more polite perhaps.
 Enough of the "Zenner than thou" attitude.
-What about compassion here?Quote:
+What about compassion here?Originally Posted by will

 I wish everyone a good practice.